ollej/rusty-aquarium/blog-post.md

 An example included with the application will show system monitoring data.
 Each CPU is represented by a fish, and the usage will determine its size.
-Every process is represented by a small fish, as well as usage each disk.
+Every process is represented by a small fish, as well as usage of each disk.

 ### Web request tracking